 Bearded Dragon Eyes Turning Yellow: What To Do?

-Bearded dragons are a popular reptile pet and can make wonderful companions.
+Bearded dragons are popular reptile pets and can make wonderful companions.
 However, it is important to be aware of the signs of illness in your bearded dragon, such as their eyes turning yellow.

 Yellowing eyes can indicate various health issues, ranging from minor dietary deficiencies to more serious underlying conditions.
 As a reptile health expert, I understand the importance of recognizing and responding quickly to any changes in your pet’s appearance or behavior.